ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 If, for some reason, order placing conditions are not met when executing the command, the entry order will not be placed.
-For example, if pyramiding settings are set to 2, existing position already contains two entries and the strategy tries to place a third one, it will not be placed.
+For example, if pyramiding settings are set to 2, the existing position already contains two entries and the strategy tries to place a third one, it will not be placed.
 Entry conditions are evaluated at the order generation stage and not at the execution stage.
 Therefore, if you submit two price type